titania-research-labs/mev-tokyo/README.md

     - Distribution of swag and flyers

 2. $4,000
-    - Ability to stay at the hacker house
+    - Ability to stay at the research house
     - Distribution of swag and flyers
     - Opportunity for a lightning talk at the event